zudochkin/awesome-newsletters/README.md

 - [Android Weekly](https://androidweekly.net/).
 Free newsletter that helps you to stay cutting-edge with your Android Development.
 - [Awesome Android Newsletter](https://android.libhunt.com/newsletter).
 A curated list of awesome Android packages and resources.
 - [Weekly Xamarin](http://weeklyxamarin.com).
 Xamarin development.
-- [Flutter Weekly](https://flutterweekly.net/).
-A weekly newsletter for flutter fans by flutter fans.
 - [Mobile Developers Cafe](https://mobiledeveloperscafe.com).
 A weekly newsletter for Mobile Developers - iOS, Android, Flutter & React Native.
 - [Flutter Croissants](https://flutter-croissants.com/).
 Receive every Monday all the news about Flutter and the world of mobility.
 - [Flutter Digest](https://flutter-digest.com/). 🇫🇷 A weekly French newsletter about Flutter and Dart.